-Accessory structures smaller than 144 square feet do not require zoning or building permits.
-Such structures must be located in the side (non-corner lots) or rear yards and be setback a minimum of 5 ft. from all property lines.
+All other accessory structures require zoning permits.
+Exempt accessory structures must be located in the side (non-corner lots) or rear yards and be setback a minimum of 5 ft. from all property lines.

 Residential Districts - Two accessory structures are permitted per lot, in the side or rear yard only, with a maximum height of 20 feet Accessory structures cannot cover more than 30% of the required side or rear yard.